Eva Ramón Gallegos: Biography

-Together with the researcher Elizabeth Maldonado, and after 20 years of research, Eva Ramón Gallegos developed a method by which, in an economical and efficient way, the human papillomavirus could be detected in women.
-The technique has a precision of 98 percent and is based on the analysis of the roughness of the skin and the modifications that occur when there are benign, premalignant, and malignant lesions.
-The results of the research were published in 2005 in the journal Physics in Medicine and Biology.
+With the researcher Elizabeth Maldonado, and after 20 years of research, Eva Ramón Gallegos developed a method by which the human papillomavirus could be detected in women economically and efficiently.
+The technique has a precision of 98 percent, and it is based on the analysis of the roughness of the skin and the modifications that occur when there are benign, premalignant, and malignant lesions.
+The research results were published in 2005 in Physics in Medicine and Biology.

-In 2017, Gallegos was part of a team that was determining the effectiveness of photodynamic therapy in eliminating HPV-16 and HPV-18.
+In 2017, Gallegos was part of a team that determined the effectiveness of photodynamic therapy in eliminating HPV-16 and HPV-18.